verronpro/office-stamper/SECURITY.md

 *Do NOT create GitHub issues for security vulnerabilities*.

-Instead, to ensure privacy and efficient communication, email findings directly to link:mailto: security@verron.pro[security@verron.pro].
+Instead, to ensure privacy and efficient communication, email findings directly to security@verron.pro.
 Those will be viewed and answered through the same channel.
 Helping ensure the security of the project is appreciated, and will be acknowledged in a timely manner.